Seek Returns logo

 MELI currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-AMZN vs. MELI: A comparison of their Dividend Yield against the Specialty Retail industry benchmark.
+AMZN vs. MELI: A comparison of their Dividend Yield (TTM) against the Broadline Retail industry benchmark.

 AMZN